Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureEducation.
 A significant historical year for this entry is 1927.

 Location.
 35° 7.087′ N, 89° 56.375′ W. Marker is in Memphis, Tennessee, in Shelby County.
 It is in University.
-Marker can be reached from Alumni Avenue west of State, on the left when traveling west.
+It can be reached from Alumni Avenue west of State, on the left when traveling west.
 Marker is on the University of Memphis campus.
 Touch for map.
 Marker is at or near this postal address: 3669 Alumni Ave, Memphis TN 38111, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-In 1994 the University's name was changed (within shouting distance of this marker); The University of Memphis 9-11 Memorial Tree (about 300 feet away, measured in a direct line); Luther C. McClellan (about 500 feet away); Miriam DeCosta Sugarmon (about 500 feet away); Tom (about 600 feet away); J. Millard "Jack" Smith (about 600 feet away); Memphis State Eight (about 700 feet away); Normal Depot (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: In 1994 the University's name was changed (within shouting distance of this marker); The University of Memphis 9-11 Memorial Tree (about 300 feet away, measured in a direct line); Luther C. McClellan (about 500 feet away); Miriam DeCosta Sugarmon (about 500 feet away); Tom (about 600 feet away); J. Millard "Jack" Smith (about 600 feet away); Memphis State Eight (about 700 feet away); Normal Depot (about 700 feet away).
 Touch for a list and map of all markers in Memphis.

 Regarding John Willard Brister Library.
-Excerpt from the National Register nomination for the building, which is no
+Excerpt from the National Register nomination for the building, which

 Paid Advertisement